aimms/documentation/multisolve/assess.rst

     #.
 At second 38, the multi solve becomes active, first generating and then combining generation and solving.
         Clearly, the CPU load is much higher than in the previous graph, as there are now several solves active at the same time.

-In short, by switching the callback mode to ``'generate'``, the integration of the multiSolve becomes much more valuable.
+In short, by switching the provide mode to ``'generate'``, the integration of the multiSolve becomes much more valuable.

 References
 -----------